Nassington, near Peterborough, Cambridgeshire/Northamptonshire border Saturday 24th and Sunday 25th June 2017 1.00pm to 5.00pm

 The village has been opening its gardens to the public every two or three years since 1997, in aid of Church funds.
 This year, as in past years, we will have a wide range of gardens open on both days ranging from the small cottage or courtyard to the larger landscaped garden.

-Prebendal Manor will be open on the Saturday as part of the event.
+Prebendal Manor will be open on both days as part of the event.
 The garden is Europe's largest recreated medieval garden, described by Alan Titchmarsh as a "stunning example of a recreated medieval garden" and has been featured on BBC2, Radio 4 and in 5 top magazines including Country Life.

 The Church will be open both days for the sale of refreshments including home made cakes.